 - Compatibility: What operating systems, browsers, software versions, and hardware should the solution run on?
 Should it be compatible with specific programs or processes?

 - Reliability: What parts of the system should be accessible for users under any conditions?
 How much time (minutes/hours) can it be down per month/week/day?
 Should customers be notified in case of unexpected systemic failure?

 - Security: Should the system be compliant with any particular standards like PCI-DSS, GDPR, CCPA, Open Banking, PSD2, or OWASP?
 How should the solution be protected against fraud and cyberattacks?
 Should there be different user roles or separate login flows?

-And what are functional requirements? — It is a comprehensive description of all the functions and features that your mobile app should include, how it should perform and respond to user requests.
+And what are functional requirements? — It’s a comprehensive description of all the functions and features that your mobile app should include, how it should perform and respond to user requests.
 In fact, you need to specify software behavior under certain conditions using plain text, diagrams, schemes, and other visuals.
-It’s critical to document and share all the thoughts and vision for the project using convenient PM tools; otherwise, there is a huge risk of being unheard or misunderstood.
+It’s critical to document and share all the thoughts and vision for the project using convenient PM tools; otherwise, there’s a huge risk of being unheard or misunderstood.
 The most typical formats and elements are:

 - Use cases depict various interactions between the solution and users that result in achieving concrete objectives.
 Every user case consists of actors (users), system (functional requirements and behavior), and goals (expected outcomes).
 It should also provide your information technology business partner with the context, so it’s important to include a description, pre- and post-conditions, primary interaction flow, alternate and exception paths.